decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The following section details a basic set of test vectors that can be used to confirm an implementations correctness

-**NOTE** All binary data below are represented as octet strings in big endian order, encoded in hexadecimal format.
+**NOTE** All binary data below is represented as octet strings in big endian order, encoded in hexadecimal format.

 **NOTE** These fixtures are a work in progress and subject to change.